bobpetitchat/library/README.md

-library app made with html, css and JS. <br>
+library app made with html, css and js. <br>